Browse by airline

 Amsterdam to London flights

-With over 97 flights every week and 5 different airlines you have a wide option of flights to choose from.
-You can fly non-stop to London (LHR) from Amsterdam (AMS) with British Airways or KLM but if a stopover option suits you better you can choose to fly via Manchester, Dusseldorf or any other of the 3 alternatives with flight connections.
+With over 152 flights every week and 5 different airlines you have a wide range of options.
+You can fly non-stop to London (LHR) from Amsterdam (AMS) with British Airways or KLM but if a stopover option suits you better you can choose to fly via Dusseldorf, Manchester or any other of the 3 alternatives with connectiing airports.

 Amsterdam to London with British Airways

-The flight times and layover times in the table above are approximate and varies depending on flightnumber, aircraft, airline, weather and time of day.AMS-LHR flight routesAmsterdam to London flight routes illustrated on a map.
+The flight times and layover times in the table above are approximate and may vary depending on flight number, aircraft, airline, weather, and time of day.AMS-LHR flight routesAmsterdam to London flight routes illustrated on a map.

 Amsterdam - London route map and flight paths